jiaqih811/9-key-iOS-Keyboard/README.md

 ### Simulator setting: ###
 At top of  Xcode, you can set active scheme and choose device type as shown below.
 ![setScheme](https://raw.githubusercontent.com/Jiaqi-Huang/9-key-iOS-Keyboard/master/settingImages/setScheme.png)
-Please choose 9-key and select your simulator type, we recommend to use devices later then iPhone6.
+Please choose 9-key and select your simulator type, we recommend to use devices later than iPhone6.
 Then click build button.
 A simulator window should be automatically launched after 9-key scheme is built sucessfully.
 Now we need to build the keyboard extension.
 Please switch the scheme to 9-key-keyboard as shown below.
 ![switchScheme](https://raw.githubusercontent.com/Jiaqi-Huang/9-key-iOS-Keyboard/master/settingImages/switchScheme.png)